I’m a 21-year-old student of Politics and French from southeast England, due to graduate in June this year.

 Do you run a Tomb Raider fansite or blog?
 If so, what would you say was your biggest achievement to date?

-Nope – I’ve written three guest articles for The Archaelogy of Tomb Raider though.
+Nope – I’ve written three guest articles for The Archaeology of Tomb Raider though.
 My favourite was the one on Norse Mythology in Tomb Raider: Underworld.
-(Editorial note: Anya’s other guest blogs are Tomb Raider and the Temples of Angkor and Life Might Not Be a Video Game But…)

 How has Tomb Raider changed your life?